WAiiNd/DieDelay/README.md

-# DieDelay
+# DieDelay - plugin for delay on respawn!

-Plugin for minecraft adding a delay of respawn
+# EN